-In season 2012-13 Marietta Simpson sang as Queenie in Showboat with Houston Grand Opera, as soloist in Mahler’s Symphony No. 3 with Louisiana Philharmonic Orchestra under Carlos-Miguel Prieto, and in Beethoven’s Symphony No. 9 with Chamber Orchestra of Philadelphia.
-Her 2011-12 season included singing as soloist in Messiah with the United States Naval Academy, and in Bruckner’s Te Deum and Tippett’s A Child of Our Time, both with Collegiate Chorale.
-Recent highlights featured her performances as soloist in Messiah at Washington National Cathedral, also Bethel’s First AME Church; in Beethoven’s Missa Solemnis with Richmond Symphony; in Tippett’s A Child of Our Time with Utah Symphony; Mahler’s Rückert Lieder with the Memphis Symphony Orchestra; Beethoven’s Symphony No. 9 with the Columbus Symphony Orchestra; Verdi’s Requiem with the Louisville Orchestra; Messiah with Cincinnati Symphony Orchestra, also Detroit Symphony; Mendelssohn’s “Die Erste Walpurgisnacht” and Bach’s St. Matthew Passion, both with Alabama Symphony; an appearance in recital at the Kennedy Center; as soloist in Beethoven’s Symphony No. 9 with the Boston Symphony Orchestra at Tanglewood under Kurt Masur; and in “Summertime Songs with the Philadelphia Orchestra” at Mann Center for the Performing Arts.
+Recently Marietta Simpson sang as Queenie in Showboat with Houston Grand Opera, as soloist in Mahler’s Symphony No. 3 with Louisiana Philharmonic Orchestra under Carlos-Miguel Prieto, in Beethoven’s Symphony No. 9 with Chamber Orchestra of Philadelphia, soloist in Messiah with the United States Naval Academy, and in Bruckner’s Te Deum and Tippett’s A Child of Our Time, both with Collegiate Chorale.
+Other highlights featured her performances as soloist in Messiah at Washington National Cathedral, also Bethel’s First AME Church; in Beethoven’s Missa Solemnis with Richmond Symphony; in Tippett’s A Child of Our Time with Utah Symphony; Mahler’s Rückert Lieder with the Memphis Symphony Orchestra; Beethoven’s Symphony No. 9 with the Columbus Symphony Orchestra; Verdi’s Requiem with the Louisville Orchestra; Messiah with Cincinnati Symphony Orchestra, also Detroit Symphony; Mendelssohn’s “Die Erste Walpurgisnacht” and Bach’s St. Matthew Passion, both with Alabama Symphony; an appearance in recital at the Kennedy Center; as soloist in Beethoven’s Symphony No. 9 with the Boston Symphony Orchestra at Tanglewood under Kurt Masur; and in “Summertime Songs with the Philadelphia Orchestra” at Mann Center for the Performing Arts.

 As a concert artist, Marietta Simpson made her New York Philharmonic debut under Kurt Masur in Mendelssohn's Elijah, followed by performances of Beethoven's Missa Solemnis and Symphony No. 9, and Bach's St. John Passion, also under Masur.
 She sang in Carnegie Hall's commemoration of the 250th anniversary of Messiah, and performed Beethoven's Symphony No. 9 with the New Jersey Symphony Orchestra, under Zdenek Macal, for the inauguration of the New Jersey Performing Arts Center in Newark.
 Both events were nationally televised.
 She toured in Poland, Germany and Russia with Helmuth Rilling and the Stuttgart Bachakadamie Orchestra and Chorus, and has sung at the Prague and Brno Festivals, as well as many festivals in the United States, including Grant Park, Ojai, and at the Mann Music Center.